Kapiʻolani Park: Republic of Hawaii

 After the overthrow, the land was conveyed to the Republic of Hawaii and managed by the Honolulu Park Commission.
 The legislation provided that the park be set aside permanently as a free public park and recreation ground, forbade the sale or lease of land in the park, and prohibited charging of any entrance fees.
 Since 1913, the park has been maintained by the City and County of Honolulu's Department of Parks & Recreation.

-In the 1920s, plans to drain the Ala Wai Canal through Kapiolani Park filled the park with mud and rubbish.
+In the 1920s, plans to drain the Ala Wai Canal through Kapiʻolani Park filled the park with mud and rubbish.
 It was rarely used until 1952, when it was renovated and its current boundaries were established.

-Today
+Description

 Besides the Honolulu Zoo and the Waikiki Shell, the park includes tennis and basketball courts, soccer, baseball, lacrosse and rugby fields and an archery range.
 The park hosts many international lacrosse and rugby tournaments a year.
 Its bandstand serves as an entertainment venue.
 It is also a popular course for joggers who utilize its two-mile (3 km) circumference.
 The park also serves as both the starting and finish lines of road races in Honolulu, including the Honolulu Marathon.

 Kapiʻolani park is also home to Honolulu Cricket Club, the only cricket club in the Hawaiian Islands.
 Founded in 1893, it is the oldest sporting club in the Pacific according to Guinness World Records.

 As Kapiʻolani Park continues south, it becomes Kapiʻolani Beach Park, adjacent to Kuhio Beach and Waikiki Beach.
-The park itself also serves as a natural border between Waikiki and Diamond Head neighborhood.
+The park serves as a natural border between Waikiki and Diamond Head neighborhood.

+On April 17, 2024, a private plane made a emergency landing in the park after a engine failure.
+Nobody was hurt.